 It is widely known that the Fourth Amendment to the U.S. Constitution prohibits police from searching a person’s home without a warrant.
 What many people do not realize, however, is that there are many exceptions to this general rule.
 For example, if a person consents to the police searching his home, they may do so without a warrant.
-But what happens when one person living in a home consents to the police presence and another objects?
+But what happens when one person living in home consent to the police presence and another object?

 Recently, the U.S. Supreme Court announced its decision in Fernandez v.
 California, in which the Court upheld a warrantless search conducted by police under unique circumstances.
 Specifically, the suspect at the time objected to the search, but his girlfriend, who also lived in their apartment, provided her consent after the suspect’s arrest.